What is the Gnu Foundation?

 The Gnu Foundation Approach

 The Gnu Foundation maintains a simple approach to our programs.
-We dedicate our resources to helping the most vulnerable and higher risk individuals (at the left-hand of the illustration) and work to help them help themselves to success using our various grant and support programs.
+We strongly believe in the concept of 'stability before sustainability' so we therefore dedicate our resources to helping the most vulnerable and higher risk individuals and work to help them help themselves to success using our various grant and support programs.
 As individuals become stable and prosper we work with them to transition them to other creative organizations (such as Kiva.com) as our ‘take out’ or financial transition partners.
 We don’t attempt to replicate or take credit for any work that can be and is being done by other good organizations and individuals.